architect/plugin-remix/README.md

 - "`ExperimentalWarning: stream/web is an experimental feature.`" messages pollute the console.
   - This is an issue upstream of Architect and Remix: https://github.com/remix-run/remix/issues/1141
 - Architect Sandbox will warn "`Warning: You may have dependencies that could be inaccessible in production`" when the Remix server isn't hydrated.
-  - Either ignore or run `npx arc hydrate` after a Remix build has been run (via running Sandbox or an `arc deploy`)
+  - Either ignore or run `npx arc hydrate` after an initial Remix build has been run (via running Sandbox or an `arc deploy`)